-I am Associate Professor and Vice Chair in the UCLA Department of Sociology and Associate Professor in the UCLA Department of Gender Studies.
+I am Professor of Sociology and Gender Studies at UCLA.
 I am the author of What's Wrong with Fat?
 (2013, Oxford University Press) and What is Sexual Harassment?
 From Capitol Hill to the Sorbonne (2003, University of California Press).
 My teaching and research interests include gender, culture, the body, politics, law and public health.

 I have a longstanding interest in how cultural schemas shape power relations and how subordinate groups are sometimes able to create new cultural meaning to increase their control.
 I have pursued these interests through my comparative research on sexual harassment definitions and on framing contests over fatness.
 In these “hot” or highly contested topics, social actors make their cultural assumptions explicit, making them ideally suited to cultural analysis.
 In my work, I use multiple methods and cross-national, cross-issue, and cross-institutional comparisons.